Providence Birth Injury Attorneys

 Why should I seek compensation?

 We understand that the time following a birth injury is devastating for families and filing a lawsuit may be the last thing on your mind.
 However, filing a lawsuit will not only hold the negligent party accountable, but you may be entitled to financial compensation to help cover past, present, and future medical bills associated with the birth injury.
 Compensation is something you deserve for the hardships you have suffered due to someone’s negligence.

 Unfortunately, birth injuries can have very long-lasting effects that may include permanent disability, and that means a future of expensive medical bills and therapy for your family.
 However, if you pursue a lawsuit against the hospital, medical practitioners, or other negligent parties involved, financial compensation awarded will help with your medical bills.

 Not only should you seek compensation to help pay for medical expenses, but birth injuries are tragic because they could be avoided had the medical practitioner not acted negligently.
 Therefore, it is important to hold nurses, medical practitioners, and hospital staff accountable for their actions so that another family does not fall victim to their negligence.

-The Resmini Law Offices is a well-respected firm completely dedicated to helping clients who are injured recover what is due.
-We are proud to have served clients in Rhode Island, Massachusetts, Connecticut and Florida for 50 years.
+The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. is a well-respected firm completely dedicated to helping clients who are injured recover what is due.
+We are proud to have helped many people with their personal injury case in Providence, Rhode Island, Massachusetts, Connecticut and Florida for 50 years.